rmaicle/latex-templates/guide-doc/0-metadata.md

 license_attribution: "Please cite the work as follows: Markdown to PDF Guide by Ricardo Maicle is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)."

-license_translations: "If you create a translation of this work, please add the following disclaimer along with the attribution: This translation was not created by Codespheare.
+license_translations: "If you create a translation of this work, please add the following disclaimer along with the attribution: This translation was not created by Ricardo I. Maicle.
 The original authors shall not be liable for any content or error in this translation."

 license_adaptations: "If you create an adaptation of this work, please add the following disclaimer along with the attribution: This is an adaptation of an original work by [company].
 Views and opinions expressed in the adaptation are the sole responsibility of the author or authors of the adaptation and are not endorsed by the original authors."